xi-project/xi-filelib/UPGRADE.md

 Filelib is slowly but surely approaching acceptable stableness.
 About frakking time, one would say.
 It's been developed for years.
 Too much incubation is too much.

+## From version 0.12.x to version 0.13.x

+* Some storages (Gaufrette, Filesystem) now expect an instance of PathCalculator so their signatures are changed a bit.
+Supply a LegacyPathCalculator and everything is well.

 ## From version 0.11.x to version 0.12.x

 * Bumped up PHP requirement to 5.4.x